yuv418/tgsp/README.md

 In MariaDB, create a user with name 'default_u' and set a password.
 <code>mysql -u root -h localhost -p</code>
 and enter your password.
-Change localhost to whatever the host name of the DB is.
+Change localhost to whatever the host name of the DB is. <br>
 <code>CREATE USER 'default_u'@'localhost' IDENTIFIED BY 'your password here';</code><br>
-Change the php code to reflect your password.
+Change the php code to reflect your password. <br>
 <code>GRANT ALL ON tgsp_catalog.* TO 'default_u'@'localhost';</code><br>
 <code>GRANT ALL ON tgsp_users.* TO 'default_u'@'localhost';</code><br>